OAF-Development/Guides/Surface_Mask/PhotoShop_SurfaceMask.md

 ---
 **Tips:** Allow yourself up to 6 types of materials while doing this.

-- *You can further refine & tune in areas where you are certain that the **limit of 6 materials per cell** is not going to be exceeded.*
+- *You can further refine & tune in areas where you are certain that the **limit of 6 "materials per cell"** is not going to be exceeded.*

 - Depending on the complexity of your map, you may want to limit yourself to 4-5 layers of terrain colors.